-- A. On an infill plot where it is bounded by existing properties on two or more sides and fronting an existing highway, Or; - B. The conversion of existing buildings (where these are not already permitted development) which would not require substantial extension and/or alteration, Or; - C. A replacement single dwelling of broadly the same volume, height and footprint as the existing building, Or; - D. To meet an identified local need where it is demonstrated that these could not be viably or practically delivered on any site which meets the above criteria.
+- A. On an infill plot where it is bounded by existing properties on two or more sides and fronting an existing highway, Or; - B. The conversion of existing buildings (where these are not already permitted development) where any associated extensions and/or alterations would be of a scale and type that would not detrimentally affect the character, appearance or integrity of the building concerned, Or; - C. A replacement single dwelling of broadly the same volume, height and footprint as the existing building.

+Other planning applications for the creation of a single dwelling will be supported where they would meet a demonstrated local housing need that could not be viably or practically delivered on the basis of this policy.